Bass drum: Bass drum pedal

 In 1900, Sonor drum company introduced its first single bass drum pedal.
 William F. Ludwig made the bass drum pedal workable in 1909, paving the way for the modern drum kit.
 A bass drum pedal operates much the same as the hi-hat control; a footplate is pressed to pull a chain, belt, or metal drive mechanism downward, bringing a beater or mallet forward into the drumhead.
 The beater head is usually made of either felt, wood, plastic, or rubber and is attached to a rod-shaped metal shaft.
 The pedal and beater system are mounted in a metal frame and like the hi-hat, a tension unit controls the amount of pressure needed to strike and the amount of recoil upon release.

 Double bass drum pedal

 A double bass drum pedal operates much the same way as a single bass drum pedal does, but with a second footplate controlling a second beater on the same drum.
 Most commonly this is attached by a shaft to a remote beater mechanism alongside the primary pedal mechanism.
 One notable exception to this pattern is the symmetrical Sleishman twin bass drum pedal.

 Alternatively, some drummers opt for two separate bass drums with a single pedal on each, for a similar effect.

 Drop-clutch

 When using a double bass drum pedal, the foot which normally controls the hi-hat pedal moves to the second bass drum pedal, and so the hi hat opens and remains open.
-A closed hi-hat sound can be more useful for some genres of music, so drummers use a drop clutch to keep the cymbals closed without use of the pedal.
+A drop clutch can be used to keep the hi-hat in the closed position, even with the foot removed from the pedal.